SAASphysics/course-physics/src/overview/design.md

+* todo: write identity unit
-todo: finish writing standards
+* todo: finish writing standards for C
-todo: write assessment targets for each standard
+* todo: write assessment targets for each standard
-todo: write learning outline for each topic
+* todo: write learning outline for each topic
-todo: write assignments for each topic
+* todo: write assignments for each topic
-todo: write assessments for each standard
+* todo: write assessments for each standard
-todo: background research
+* todo: background research
-todo: split classes
+* todo: split classes
-todo: deployment issues - progressive reveal
+* todo: deployment issues - progressive reveal
-todo: deployment issues - integration of polling
+* todo: deployment issues - integration of polling
-todo: deployment issues - standards based grading tool
+* todo: deployment issues - connect standards to schoology
+* todo: deployment issues - ForTeacher status tag that puts page on teacher site, not on student site
+* todo: grading policies update
-todo: dep
+* todo: new contexts

-## Stage -1 - Goals
+## Stage -1 - Axes

 Optimizing on multiple axes at a time.